Umpiring & Scoring

 Jack began his umpiring journey with QCUSA during the 2023/24 season after having relocated to Queensland from New Zealand to progress his professional career.
 Cricket has been a long term passion for Jack whereby he has continuously sought to improve his umpiring skillset through intensive off and on-field development, culminating in his appointment to the State Development Panel for the 2024/25 season.
 Off the field Jack is committed to his career as an environmental consultant, working on river systems across the world including in Brazil, PNG, New Zealand, and locally in Australia.

-Jordan McManus came to Queensland prior to the 2024-25 season, having umpired previously in the UK for 10 years.
+Jordan McManus came to Queensland prior to the 2024-25 season, having umpired previously in Essex, UK for 10 years, progressing up to the Essex Premier League.

 Lachlan began umpiring in 2014 at just 14 years old in Darwin.
 The following year, at age 15, he made history as the youngest umpire to debut in Darwin Premier Cricket, officiating both the T20 and One-Day Finals.
 That same year, he was selected to officiate at the inaugural Cricket Australia Under-15 National Championships.
 From 2017 to 2019, and again in the 2023/24 season, he was a member of the South Queensland Country Panel, and he was also part of the Queensland Cricket Development Panel in 2018/19, officiating at the Queensland Under-16 State Championships in 2018, 2019, and 2024.